- NOTHING PETALS CANNOT SAY,

 - Curated by Sandra Vaka

 Lindgren translates concepts such as camouflage and protection into sculptural survival strategies.
-Through material and formal choices, she creates objects that appear to exist in a frozen metamorphosis—a stage suspended between transformation and stillness.
-Organic life is imitated but held in a state that challenges the distinction between what is alive and what has lost its vitality.
+Through material and formal choices, she creates objects that appear to exist in a frozen metamorphosis.
+Organic life is imitated, but held in a state that challenges the distinction between what is alive and what has lost its vitality.

 The exhibition gradually shifts from the organic to the static, and from the living to the non-living.
-This transition is mirrored in works that bear traces of nature’s cycles—growth, erosion, adaptation, and decay.
-At the same time, it explores forms and expressions of survival, where nature’s resilience and vulnerability coexist.
+This transition is mirrored in works that bear traces of nature’s cycles, and explores forms and expressions of survival, where nature’s resilience and vulnerability coexist.
 Lindgren invites the viewer to reflect on the passage of time, the impermanence of life, and the possibility of transformation even in moments marked by stillness and dissolution.

 35 x 35 x 45 cm